Peer Reviewed Publications:

 2014.
 Virtue Ethics and Animals: A Minimally Decent Ethic for Practical Living in a Non-ideal World.
 Journal of Agricultural and Environmental Ethics 27(6), pp. 909-929.

-Book Chapter: “Compassion and Animals: How we ought to treat animals in a world without justice” in The Moral Psychology of Compassion.
+2018.
+“Compassion and Animals: How we ought to treat animals in a world without justice.”
+In The Moral Psychology of Compassion, edited by Justin Caouette and Carolyn Price.
+Rowman & Littlefield.

 Book Review of “The Future of Meat without Animals.”